-Two timer/event counters are implemented in the device.
-The Timer/Event Counter 0 contains an 8-bit programmable count-up counter and the clock may come from an external source or the system clock.
-The Timer/Event Counter 1 contains an 16-bit programmable count-up counter and the clock may come from an external source or the system clock divided by 4.
+Two timer/event counters (TMR0, TMR1) are implemented in the microcontroller.
+The Timer/Event Counter 0 contains an 16-bit programmable count-up counter and the clock may come from an external source or from the system clock divided by 4 or RTC.

+The Timer/Event Counter 1 contains an 16-bit programmable count-up counter and the clock may come from an external source or from the system clock divided by 4 or RTC.